YaskawaEurope/mlx-examples/README.md

 1. **Development** of a function on Codesys.
 1. **Testing** the function on Codesys.
 1. **Release** the Examples library for Codesys when a certain set of functions is ready.
 1. **Port** the library to the other platforms.

 ### But I'm using Siemens TIA, what should I do with Codesys logic?

-However, if a certain function is already ready and tested (so after finishing above mentioned step 2), you might not want to wait for the library release for your platform.
+If a certain function is already ready and tested (so after finishing above mentioned step 2), you might not want to wait for the library release for your platform.
 In that case, you can decide to port its code yourself.

-Then, if you are willing to share the ported (and tested) code anyone could benefit.
+Then, if you are willing to share your ported (and tested) code anyone could benefit.
 This remains your own choice of course.

 ### Porting between platforms

 Porting *Structured Text* (ST, or SCL) code between PLC platforms is usually not so problematic.
-From our experience with porting the YaskawaMLx library more than 90% of the code can be ported by plain *copy-pasting*.
+From our experience with porting the MotoLogix library more than 90% of the code can be ported by plain *copy-pasting*.

 It's the platform specific functions (e.g. `memcpy` vs `blkmov`) which require